Frequently Asked Questions

 Do I need a sporran?

-I would say yes.
+We would say yes.
 This is the most important accessory to buy.
 If you don't wear one it will look like you are wearing a skirt!
 (Not that there is anything wrong with that!)
 The sporran is also quite useful as the kilt has no pockets.
 We off three types of sporrans: Day wear, Hunting, and Dress.

 Technically, no (with the exception of the sporran - see above).
 A kilt is simply a garment and can be accessorised as you choose.
 Whether this means dressed to the hilt in full Highland regalia or dressed-down with a T-shirt and boots, the choice is up to you.
 Accessories can be purchased over time to build your outfit and most people find this easier on the wallet.
 A general rule-of-thumb most people seem to follow is to purchase what is worn below the waist first: kilt, sporran, belt, kilt pin, sgian dubh, kilt hose, garter flashes, and ghillie brogues (shoes).
-At a later time, they purchase the articles worn above the waist: jacket and vest, fly plaid and brooch, balmoral, glengarry, or tam.
+At a later time, they purchase the articles worn above the waist: jacket and vest, fly plaid and brooch, tam o'shanter, or caubeen.

 A common misconception over the years has led people to believe that the kilt pin holds the two aprons together.
-I'm not sure where this started but it is false.
+We're not sure where this started but it is false.
 A kilt pin should only be pinned through the top (outer) apron.
 It is there merely for weight.
 If you pin it through both aprons, the kilt will not hang properly.
 You will also run the risk of seriously damaging your kilt should the pin snag on something.
 As for location of the pin, it is usually placed 3" up from the bottom and 3" in from the edge.

 Do you offer a payment plan?